 5. Predicts Industry Trend

-The best part of AI systems is that they automatically sense, analyze and respond to the changing trends and demands of customers.
+The best part of AI in logistics and supply chain management is that they automatically sense, analyze and respond to the changing trends and demands of customers.
 It is often difficult to forecast the change in demand, but the AI system keeps a complete record of customer needs and then acts accordingly.

 In this way, the system autonomously searches for the best solutions and provides business owners with a set of best alternatives for future customer needs.